z-klau/shelter_webapp/shelterwebapp/README.md

-#ShelterWebapp
+# ShelterWebapp

-Simple webapplication written in Java using Spring MVC, Security, Hibernate, Tomcat Server and MySQL database to managing dogs in a shelter.
-It delivers adding, reading, updating and deleting operations.
+Simple webapplication written in Java using among others Spring MVC, Security, Hibernate, Tomcat Server and MySQL database to managing dogs in a shelter.
+It provides adding, reading, updating and deleting operations.

 It works with following database properties: